 Posterous is really turning out to be a great application.
 Once the upcoming customization and theming options are added Posterous is going to be one very popular site.

-If you want to learn more about social media optimization check out today’s SEO 101 show which is available at our SEO 101 home page or via the player and link below.
+If you want to learn more about social media optimization check out today’s SEO 101 show which is available at our SEO 101 home page or via the player.